 Saturdays: 8am to 11:30am

-Sensei Judy’s martial arts adventure came upon her much like Bilbo Baggins’ adventure came upon him: unexpectedly.
+Shihan Judy’s martial arts adventure came upon her much like Bilbo Baggins’ adventure came upon him: unexpectedly.
 A casual invitation to try a class at Dracut Kenpo Karate, a casual awareness that learning some self-defense could only be a good thing, and bam!
 2003 – the adventure began.
 Since that time she has avidly enjoyed the atmosphere of hard work and continuous growth that is fostered at Dracut Kenpo Karate.
-Currently a fourth-degree black belt, with the rank of Yondan and the title of Sensei, Sensei Judy is very grateful to be able, as a martial arts instructor, to offer other students of all ages and abilities the chance to enjoy the excitement, the challenges, and the rewards inherent in good martial arts training.
+Currently a fifth-degree black belt, with the rank of Godan and the title of Shihan, Shihan Judy is very grateful to be able, as a martial arts instructor, to offer other students of all ages and abilities the chance to enjoy the excitement, the challenges, and the rewards inherent in good martial arts training.
 And yes, the ability to defend oneself IS a very good thing!